spraakbanken/korp-frontend-sb/test/testcases.md

 https://spraakbanken.gu.se/korplabb/#?cqp=%5B%5D&result_tab=2&corpus=vivill&search=word%7Cframtid&stats_reduce=text_party

 - Follow link
-- **Click JSON-button and check that the result is for the same search**
+- **Click the statistics JSON-button and check that the result is for the same search**
 - Search for another word, "jämlikhet" perhaps
-- **Click JSON-button and check that the result is for the new word**
+- **Click the statistics JSON-button and check that the result is for the new word**

 ### Map